aspose-cells/Aspose.Cells-for-.NET/README.md

   <tr><td>Smart Marker</td><td>These examples illustrate how to create data reports with just a few lines of code based on Smart Marker technique.</td></tr>
 </table>

+###Data
++ Input Documents - Main directory has a File directory which contains all the input Excel Documents used in these examples.
++ Northwind.mdb - Many examples use this Microsoft Access Database found under the "Database" directory for demonstrating merging data into documents.

+###Output

++ All examples will perform operations on documents and prompt the user to download the output document.

+###Help Material

+For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

+##Download the examples

+Please [Download the Aspose.Cells for .NET Examples](https://github.com/asposecells/Aspose_Cells_NET/downloads) to try them at your end.

+##How to use the examples?

+Download the examples from the above link.
+The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.

+Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

+- Aspose.Cells.Demos.2005.sln - Open with Microsoft Visual Studio 2005
+- Aspose.Cells.Demos.2008.sln - Open with Microsoft Visual Studio 2008
+- Aspose.Cells.Demos.2010.sln - Open with Microsoft Visual Studio 2010

+The example should be ready to compile.
+Click on "Debug" menu and choose one of the following menu items to start the example:

+- Start Debugging
+- Start Without Debugging

 ##Contact Us

 + **Website:** [www.aspose.com](http://www.aspose.com)